kimjk4/vur_sim/README.md

 > injection therapy in pediatric vesicoureteral reflux: an in-silico evaluation
 > of technique-dependent outcomes. *Journal of Pediatric Urology* (in press).

-**Scope.** This is deliberately a minimal archive: the solver, the six analysis scripts that produce every quantitative claim in the paper, and the output files those scripts are checked against.
-Code that only *renders* the published figures and formats the published tables is not included — it reproduces presentation, not results.
-Everything needed to independently confirm the findings is here.

 ## No patient data

 No patient data were used in the study and none are contained in this